ronchese66/devops-lab/devlog.md

 *Only the **engine logs** type is enabled for logs because at the moment I dont see the need for more detailed logs.*

 ***Important:** the Immich architecture does not support TLS and password for Redis, so I had to reject them.*

+---
+*Dec, 28-30*

+*Last week was very stressful, with a lot of work to be done.
+But in order:*

+*1. The domain **immich.ronchese.pp.ua** was registered.*\
+*2. Multi-Zone Application Load Balancer was configured.*\
+*3. TLS/SSL Certificates were configured.*\
+*4. Route53 Public Hosted Zone and a few records were added.*\
+*After that, preparations began for the first full deploy.*

+*I was surprised that deploy went well, for the most part.
+There were the following issues:*

+*1. Missing CloudWatch Log Group for DataSync backup logs.
+It just so happened that I missed it.
+I created a quick fix.*\
+*2. Supported Redis version and PostgreSQL parameters were fixed.*\
+*3. Errors in the **Sid** IAM Policies fields in various modules were corrected.*\
+*4. The Health Check block type for ECS Services was corrected.*

+*There were two main issues, namely:*

+*1. RDS Aurora enables SSL encryption by default.
+While analysing errors in logs and experimenting with setting the **rds.force_ssl** parameter, it became clear that Immich App does not support SSL for database.
+Accordingly, I had to **set the parameter to 0, disabling SSL***\
+*2. The second problem was the incorrect transmission of the generated password for the database.
+The password was transmitted in JSON format with two field, username and password, instead of one.*\
+*There Were also several minor fixes.*

+*As a result, the infrastructure has been successfully deployed in the AWS Cloud, and appllication is available.*

+*What`s next?*

+*Work is far from complete.*\
+*The first things to do is to refactor all the existing code, remove temporary placeholders, and replace deprecated resources and arguments.*\
+*Next, I plan to create a specific monitoring stack.*

+*There are many other plans, but I don`t want to talk about right now.
+More to come!*

+*P.S.
+I will update project description soon and add the architectural diagram, which needs to be tidied up.
+I will get to it...in the next year.*